OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

 //Mapper class for Pi estimation.
 //Generate points in a unit square and then
-//count points inside/outside of hello inscribed circle of hello square. public static class PiMapper extends MapReduceBase implements Mapper<LongWritable, LongWritable, BooleanWritable, LongWritable> {
+//count points inside/outside of the inscribed circle of the square. public static class PiMapper extends MapReduceBase implements Mapper<LongWritable, LongWritable, BooleanWritable, LongWritable> {

 //Map method.
-//@param offset samples starting from hello (offset+1)th sample.
+//@param offset samples starting from the (offset+1)th sample.
-//@param size hello number of samples for this map
+//@param size the number of samples for this map
 //@param out output {ture->numInside, false->numOutside}
 //@param reporter
 public void map(LongWritable offset,